RIB/RSL

 Shading via a primvar

-In the next snippet of rib, the polygon has been given a primvar with a name that matches prman's "Cs" variable.
+In the next snippet of rib, the polygon has been given a primvar named "cs".
+Note PxrDisney is receiving values from the OSL shader named use_cs - listing 1.

 Polygon "P" [-0.5 0 -0.5 -0.5 0 0.5 0.5 0 0.5 0.5 0 -0.5]

 Because the polygon has 4 vertices, the primvar can bind 4 rgb values - one for each vertex.
-As each micropolygon is shaded, the shader uses "Cs" color values that have been smoothly interpolated by prman across the surface of the polygon.
-In effect, the "Cs" primvar has "hidden" the rgb value of the Color statement.
+The OSL shader uses "cs" color values that have been smoothly interpolated by PRMan across the surface of the polygon.

 Figure 2

-In the next snippet of rib a shader called "hole" (listing 3) has been assigned to the polygon, its "radius" parameter sets the size of a circular patch of transparency (figure 3).
+In the next snippet of rib an OSL shader called "hole" (listing 2) sets the size of a circular patch of zero "presence" (figure 3).

 Figure 3